jnozzi/cocoadev.com/markdown/NSRangeException.md

-General/NSRangeException is one of the pre-defined exception types.
-Well, it's not actually a type per-se, but an General/NSString that describes the reason for an exception that is thrown with General/NSException.
-Currently there is no official documentation on listing General/MethodsThrowingExceptions.
+NSRangeException is one of the pre-defined exception types.
+Well, it's not actually a type per-se, but an NSString that describes the reason for an exception that is thrown with NSException.
+Currently there is no official documentation on listing MethodsThrowingExceptions.

 ----

-I have code which sets up an General/NSRange with an off-by-1 error: instead of setting the range location to 0, I mistakenly set it to -1, which wraps around as an large unsigned int.
-Then I use this range to call General/NSMutableString deleteCharactersInRange:.
-Why is an General/NSRangeException not being thrown for me when the location clearly lies beyond the length of the string?
+I have code which sets up an NSRange with an off-by-1 error: instead of setting the range location to 0, I mistakenly set it to -1, which wraps around as an large unsigned int.
+Then I use this range to call NSMutableString deleteCharactersInRange:.
+Why is an NSRangeException not being thrown for me when the location clearly lies beyond the length of the string?
 It seems to be thrown for a friend who reported the problem to me.

 ----